cloudbees-days/cloudbees-field-workshops/docs/rollout/rollout-0.md

   * Each attendee will provision their own Jenkins instance for the labs by leveraging the scalability of CloudBees Core on Kubernetes
 * All the instructions for the labs and these slides are publicly available in GitHub
 * Attendees will be using their own GitHub accounts
+* A portion of this workshop requires using your web browser's developer tools, we recommend Chrome

 ---
 name: rollout-overview-title